craftfinal/craftfinal/README.md

-# ResumEdit: Professional Resume Web App
+# CraftFinal: Professional Resume Web App

-Welcome to _ResumEdit_, a web-based application designed for professionals to craft and manage their resumes.
+Welcome to _CraftFinal_, a web-based application designed for professionals to craft and manage their resumes.

 ## Features